Classification of obesity: Body Volume Index

 The Body Volume Index (BVI) is a novel method for calculating body fat distribution.
 Human body volumes and body volume ratios and their links to body compositions have been researched for several years.
-Later the term Body Volume Index (BVI) instead of ratio was introduced by Select Research and Mayo Clinic, BVI has been developed as an alternative to BMI.
+Later the term Body Volume Index (BVI) instead of ratio was introduced by Select Research and Mayo Clinic; BVI has been developed as an alternative to BMI.
 BMI doesn't account for muscle and fat distribution, or gender, or ethnicity; and therefore is not an accurate measure of obesity in many individuals.
 BVI uses 3D technology to analyse overall body shape, identifying where fat is distributed across the body.

 Body Volume means the composition of a person and their body parts; each part of a person's body (arms, legs, chest, etc.) has its own 3D shape, individual weight and measurement.
 An increase in the volume of fat and muscle normally corresponds with an increase or decrease of volume in that area of the body.
-BVI calculates a persons body fat composition from two images taken front and side on.
+BVI calculates a person's body fat composition from two images taken front and side on.
 A silhouette is extracted from these images and a 3D model created, from which detailed linear and volume measurements can be calculated.
 By comparing the 3D models to MRI data, BVI software is able to calculate fat distribution, and in particular visceral fat accumulated near the individual's organs.
 The results will provide accurate measurements for waist and hip circumferences, waist to hip ratio, total body fat, visceral fat and BVI number.

 The BVI Number has been designed by Mayo Clinic as an alternative to the BMI number.
+The BVI algorithm also accounts for demographic factors, such as age and gender, and is based on weight distribution across different parts of the body.
+The BVI is expressed as a single numerical value on a scale from 1 to 20.
+A higher BVI number indicates a higher calculated risk for cardio-metabolic complications and other health risks associated with body fat distribution.
+A BVI score below 13 is considered lower-risk, while scores above 13 are associated with increased risk, accounting for the tendency of risk to increase with age.
 It provides an indication of health risk based on fat distribution with a particular emphasis on visceral fat; which is located around organs.
 Visceral fat is metabolically active, with high levels a known risk factor for metabolic disease which includes cardiovascular disease and diabetes type II.